Back Fracture (Compression Fracture)

 What to Expect in the ER

 Treatment will depend on the type and cause of the fracture.
 You will be given medication for pain.
 Severe fractures or those that cause nerve problems may need surgery.
-But many compression fractures mend on their own.
+Many compression fractures mend on their own.

 As you improve, you may be given exercises to strengthen your bones.
 If you have osteoporosis, your doctor may prescribe a medication to treat it.
 Sometimes you may have pain even after the bone has healed.
 In that case, your doctor will discuss your options with you.